stephwag/code-samples/README.md

 # My Code Samples
-* This repo is just random samples of code I wrote for private projects I did.
+* This repo is just random samples of code I wrote for private or public projects I did.